CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/overview.md

 ## Lab guide Content:

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.

-You are encouraged to explore Microsoft Purview further based on your interests and preferences.
+Based on your interests, you can use this lab guide as a reference to learn and test any Azure Migrate, Sentinel, Defender for Cloud feature.
+You are also encouraged to explore additional features of Azure Migrate based on your interests and preferences.

 - Lab 1 - Migrate Windows & Linux Servers to Azure
   - Exercise 1 - Create setup azure migrate